fcdoc/doc/en/flashduty/mixin/alert_integration/grafana.md

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
     2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select the **Grafana** integration, click **Save**, and a card will be generated.
+    3. Select **Grafana** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **Push Address**, copy it for later use, and complete.
+    4. Click the generated card to view the **push address**, copy it for later use, and complete.

 ### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information of the alert event, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
-    2. Choose the **Grafana** integration:
+    2. Choose **Grafana** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **Push Address** on the current page for later use.
+    3. After clicking **Save**, copy the newly generated **push address** for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and adjust as needed.
     5. Complete.

 ## In Grafana
-Grafana V4~V8 versions have the Legacy Alerting function enabled by default, while V9 and later versions have the Grafana Alerting function enabled by default.
-For function differentiation and activation methods, please refer to the [official documentation](https://grafana.com/docs/grafana/v8.4/alerting/unified-alerting/opt-in/#opt-in-to-grafana-alerting).
+Grafana V4~V8 versions have the Legacy Alerting feature enabled by default, while V9 and later versions have the Grafana Alerting feature enabled by default.
+For details on the differences and activation methods, please refer to the [official documentation](https://grafana.com/docs/grafana/v8.4/alerting/unified-alerting/opt-in/#opt-in-to-grafana-alerting).
 Please integrate according to the version you have deployed.
 The steps are as follows.

 ### Legacy Alerting